bddap/wr227/final/src/State.md

 We want this slug to crawl over every Automata in it's path.
 In other words, every state update, the slug needs to turn the automata it faces into a slug, and turn itself into slime.
 This is where the `infliction_requested()` method comes in. `infliction_requested()` asks each surrounding automata, "Do you want to change me?", if any answer yes, the middle automata accepts the state given.

-`infliction_requested()` calls `inflict()` on each surrounding Automata to find out wether a change of state is requested.
+`infliction_requested()` calls `inflict()` on each surrounding Automata to find out whether a change of state is requested.
 Here how the slug destroys all in it's path:

 ```rust,ignore
 fn inflict(&self, other: Self, direction: Direction) -> Option<Self> {